 Chicago Theological Seminary is an affiliated seminary of the United Church of Christ.
-For over 150 years, we have educated future leaders for a multitude of ministries.
+For over 160 years, we have educated future leaders for a multitude of ministries.
 Since our beginning, CTS has pushed at the growing boundaries of the church in order to make our faith relevant and transform our society towards greater justice.
 Our student body now represents more than 40 different faith traditions, perspectives and denominations.

 - CTS faculty and students participated in the abolitionist movement and the Underground Railroad prior to the Civil War.

-- In 1957, CTS became the first seminary in America to award the Rev. Dr. Martin Luther King, Jr. an honorary Doctor of Divinity degree for his activism in the Civil Rights movement.
+- CTS was involved in various activities and efforts to advance the cause of Civil Rights.
+In 1957, CTS became the first seminary in America to award the Rev. Dr. Martin Luther King, Jr. an honorary Doctor of Divinity degree for his activism in the Civil Rights movement.

 - In 2009, CTS became the only free-standing Protestant seminary to endow a chair in Jewish Studies, advancing interfaith engagement and multi-faith education.